redhat-buildpacks/catalog/tekton/task/buildpacks-extension-check/01/README.md

 ### PipelineRun

-Create a PipelineRun and pass as prameter the buildpacks builder image to inspect
+Create a PipelineRun and pass as parameter a buildpacks builder image to inspect

 ```bash
 cat <<'EOF' | kubectl create -f -